Reference data in the workflow

 If a module can output multiple data values, add the path for this specific data in your data reference (similar to how you reference individual pieces of runtime data).

-For example, the Smartsheet: Get Row module by default returns the data in the image below.
+For example, the Smartsheet: Get Row module defaults to returning the data in the image below.

 To reference the value entered in the Address cell on the row, the reference would be: